Using Predictive Audiences in Google Analytics 4:

 Given predictive metrics rely on machine-learning, GA4 requires a certain number of conversions to activate these metrics.
 To successfully train the predictive models, over a 7-day period GA4 needs a minimum of 1,000 returning users who had previously converted (purchases or churned users) in the past 28 days, and also 1,000 non-converters over the same period.

-These volumes of conversions must be maintained over a period of time for a GA4 property to be eligible for predictive metrics.
+These volumes of conversions must be over a period of time for a GA4 property to be eligible for predictive metrics.
 If your property meets the criteria, the predictive metrics will be generated for each active user once per day.

 3. Create predictive audiences: